njoubert/atticus-bot/README.md

-# Atticus the Hipster Slackbot & Using Slack as an Aggregator
+# Atticus the Hipster Slackbot, and Using Slack as an Aggregator

 **Atticus the Hipster Slackbot.**